Problem Solving questions are difficult to prepare for…

 We explain the overall TSA structure and scoring in more depth in our TSA Overview article but the image below shows you how Section 1 fits in the test.

 Section 1 is marked by a computer and scored on a scale of 1-100.
-The average score for an applicant to Cambridge is in the high 50s.
 Only around 10% of students score above 70.

-UCL and Cambridge only use Section 1 of the TSA, whereas Oxford uses Section 1 and 2 for the majority of TSA degrees except for Economics and Management and History and Economics.
+UCL only uses Section 1 of the TSA, whereas Oxford uses Section 1 and 2 for the majority of TSA degrees except for Economics and Management and History and Economics.

 TSA Section 1 Constructing Equations